Manntra: Kreatura and Endlich! Live in Hamburg (2022)

 Just before their solo tour through Germany, the band got another addition in the form of the masked mystery guitarist/multi-instrumentalist they call the Barren King.
 Becoming somewhat of a calling card for the band, the Barren King crowd surfs on a stand-up paddleboard during the song of the same name, sometimes picking up a beer from the bar along the way.

 War of the Heathens (2023)

 In the summer of 2023, during a year of extensive touring, Manntra released War of the Heathens via NoCut Entertainment.
 It entered the top 50 bestselling albums on the German charts and reached number 43 after the release, thus becoming the first Croatian band to enter the German Billboard.
 The album was promoted with a headlining tour in 2024.

 Titans (2025)

-After announcing their signing to heavy metal indie label Napalm Records, Manntra released their fifth full-length album, Titans, which immediately landed at number 45 on the German charts.
-A headlining tour is set to follow in 2026, after another year of extensive touring and festival appearances.